-6 Conclusions
+8 Conclusions

-This work investigates the practicality of three MWMR atomic register algorithms designed for the asynchronous, failure prone, message passing environment.
-The experiments involved the implementation and evaluation of the algorithms on the planetary-scale PlanetLab platform.
-We compared the performance of algorithms CwFR, APRX-SFW and SIMPLE.
-Under the adverse real time environment offered by Planetlab we were able to observer the behavior of the algorithms in real-time network conditions.
-We studied the relative scalability of the algorithms using variable number of participants and the impact that the deployed quorum system may have on each algorithm's performance.
-In particular, we tested the scalability of the algorithms by varying the number of readers, writers and servers in the system.
-To introduce various types of quorum systems we manipulated the number of servers along with the number of maximum server failures in the system.
+This work investigates the efficiency and practicality of four MWMR atomic register algorithms designed for the asynchronous, failure prone, message passing environment.
+The experiments involved the implementation and evaluation of the algorithms on the NS2 single-processor simulator and on the planetary-scale PlanetLab platform.
+We first provided a proof-of-concept comparison of SFW with APRX-SFW on the NS2 simulator.
+Then we compared the performance of algorithms CWFR, APRX-SFW and SIMPLE on both NS2 and on PlanetLab.
+NS2 allowed us to test the algorithms under specific environmental conditions.
+In contrary, in the adverse real-time environment offered by PlanetLab, we were able to observe the behavior of the algorithms in real-time network conditions.
+Our tests in both environments involved the scalability of the algorithms using variable number of participants and the impact that the deployed quorum system may have on each algorithm's performance.
+In the NS2 simulator we were also able to test how the network delay may affect the performance of the algorithms.

-The results for algorithms CWFR, APRX-SFW and SIMPLE suggest that both algorithms CWFR and APRX-SFW over-perform SIMPLE.
-Unlike the simulation results performed in [13], we observed that in a real-time environment APRX-SFW overperforms CWFR in most scenarios were the intersection degree is higher than 6.
-That is, both the percentage of slow reads along with the average read latency is lower than the read performance of CWFR.
-So we observed that the quorum intersection degree plays a major role for the performance of APRX-SFW over the rest of the algorithms.
-However, it appears that a high intersection degree is not necessary for APRX-SFW since in cases with small intersection degree less than 50% of reads needed to be slow and the latency of both the write and read operations was almost identical or better than the latency of the competition.
+The results for CWFR, APRX-SFW and SIMPLE, suggested that algorithms CWFR and APRX-SFW over-perform SIMPLE in both NS2 and PlanetLab.
 We also observed that the number of writers, servers and quorums in the system can have a negative impact on both the number of slow operations, and the operation latency for all three algorithms.
 This behavior agrees with our theoretical bounds presented in Table 1.
-Furthermore our results suggest that the computation burden placed on each participant by APRX-SFW and CWFR is less than the cost of a second communication round.
-The computation cost is not negligible, however, since we observe cases where the percentage of slow reads decreases when the average read latency increases.
-Thus, the example reveals that although we need less communication, the computation costs keeps an incrementing trend to the operation latency.
-Algorithm CWFR does not seem to be affected much by the number of servers and quorums in the underlying quorum system.
+Algorithm CWFR does not seem to be affected a lot by the number of servers and quorums in the underlying quorum system.
 The percentage of slow reads remains in the same levels while the latency increases due mainly to the increasing communication.